yrammos/SubLilyPond/readme.md

 ## Tweaking SubLilyPond

 You may easily optimize SubLilyPond for use with your favorite color scheme by tweaking the scope names of the syntax definition.
-See [this](http://manual.macromates.com/en/language_grammars) if you really insist on doing this.
+See [this](http://manual.macromates.com/en/language_grammars) if you really insist on doing so.

 ## Scheme code embedded in LilyPond